 Child Support Calculator

-DissoMaster – The most widely used child and temporary spousal support calculator in California that is certified by the Judicial Council.
+DissoMaster – DissoMaster is the most widely used child and temporary spousal support calculator in California that is certified by the Judicial Council.
 The presumptively correct amounts of child and temporary spousal support are based on algebraic formulas so family law judges, attorneys and parties rely on this computer software to run the support calculations.
-The software is also available at most courthouses in the self help centers.
+The software is available at most courthouses in the self help centers.

 Court Filing, Personal Service, and Court Telephonic Appearances